-More than a century after the institutions were founded, Brooklyn Public Library and Brooklyn Children’s Museum are partnering to bring a family library to Crown Heights.
-To be located on the Museum’s ground floor along Brooklyn Avenue, the branch will ensure the presence of a public library in the neighborhood for generations to come.
-The new branch will be a unique cultural resource for families in Central Brooklyn: visitors will be able to check out books from the Library and borrow items from the Museum's collection, as well as enjoy collaborative programs.
+More than a century after the institutions were founded, Brooklyn Public Library and Brooklyn Children’s Museum have partnered on a new library for Crown Heights.
+Located on the Museum’s ground floor along Brooklyn Avenue, the branch ensures the presence of a public library in the neighborhood for generations to come.
+The new branch is a unique cultural resource for families in Central Brooklyn: visitors can check out books from the Library, enjoy collaborative programs and experience the Museum's collection.

 The Need for a New Library

-North Crown Heights is currently served by Brower Park Library, located one-and-a-half blocks from the Museum.
+North Crown Heights was previously served by Brower Park Library, located one-and-a-half blocks from the Museum.

-Opened in 1963, the Brower Park branch is the smallest public library in Brooklyn, yet it contributes significantly to BPL’s $240 million in unfunded capital needs, with necessary improvements—including a new roof, HVAC system and boiler—totaling $5.6 million.
-Brower Park is one of the Library’s few leased branches, owned by and subject to the interests of a private landlord.
-Purchasing the property to avoid the uncertainty of staying in a leased space would cost the City an estimated additional $3 million and the process would take several years, compounding the amount needed to fix the ailing branch.
+Opened in 1963, the Brower Park branch was the smallest public library in Brooklyn, yet it contributed significantly to BPL’s $240 million in unfunded capital needs, with necessary improvements—including a new roof, HVAC system and boiler—totaling $5.6 million.
+Brower Park was one of the Library’s few leased branches, owned by and subject to the interests of a private landlord.
+Purchasing the property to avoid the uncertainty of staying in a leased space would have cost the City an estimated additional $3 million and the process would have taken several years, compounding the amount needed to fix the ailing branch.

-The Library’s partnership with Brooklyn Children’s Museum relieves BPL of over $8 million in unnecessary investments while building a similarly sized, but far more modern and comfortable, branch to serve the community.
-Co-locating in a City-owned building will ensure an ongoing library presence for the neighborhood.
+The Library’s partnership with Brooklyn Children’s Museum relieved BPL of over $8 million in unnecessary investments while building a similarly sized, but far more modern and comfortable, branch to serve the community.
+Co-locating in a City-owned building ensures an ongoing library presence for the neighborhood.